Which Institutions Own Shares In Plug Power Inc. (PLUG)?

 The top institutional shareholder in the company is Blackrock Inc. with over 47.16 million shares valued at $1.6 billion.
 The investor’s holdings represent 10.05% of the PLUG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 40.47 million shares valued at $1.37 billion to account for 8.62% of the shares outstanding.
 The other top investors are Shaw D.E. & Co., Inc. which holds 15.4 million shares representing 3.28% and valued at over $522.15 million, while AllianceBernstein, L.P. holds 1.79% of the shares totaling 8.4 million with a market value of $284.79 million.

-Plug Power Inc. (NASDAQ: PLUG) is 3.98% higher on its value in year-to-date trading and has touched a low of $3.22 and a high of $75.49 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The PLUG stock was last observed hovering at around $35.84 in the last trading session, with the day’s loss setting it -0.58% off its average median price target of $65.00 for the next 12 months.
-It is also 54.79% off the consensus price target high of $78.00 offered by 16 analysts, but current levels are -21.59% lower than the price target low of $29.00 for the same period.
+Plug Power Inc. (NASDAQ: PLUG) is -5.75% lower on its value in year-to-date trading and has touched a low of $3.63 and a high of $75.49 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The PLUG stock was last observed hovering at around $34.67 in the last trading session, with the day’s loss setting it -2.71% off its average median price target of $65.00 for the next 12 months.
+It is also 59.03% off the consensus price target high of $78.00 offered by 16 analysts, but current levels are -10.21% lower than the price target low of $29.00 for the same period.

-The stock witnessed a -19.52% loss in the last 1 month and extending the period to 3 months gives it a 3.13%, and is 3.40% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.03% over the week and 10.73% over the month.
+The stock witnessed a -16.14% loss in the last 1 month and extending the period to 3 months gives it a -1.81%, and is -6.11% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.52% over the week and 9.23% over the month.

 Plug Power Inc. (PLUG) Analyst Forecasts